fxwaz/fxwaz/README.md

 I'm a Computer Science student interested in software development and problem solving.

-I'm currently building my foundation in programming, databases, and web development, with the goal of becoming a Full-Stack Developer.
+I'm currently building my foundation in programming, databases, and web development, with the goal of becoming a Full-Stack Software Developer.

 Currently Learning